 FREE Roller Skating: Northland Rolladium Skate Center in Liberty and River Roll Skate Center in Riverside are participating in a national Kids Skate Free program for kids ages 10 and under.

-Cheap Swimming: There are plenty of places to swim “on the cheap” this summer; some days for as little as $1.
+FREE or Cheap Swimming: There are plenty of places to swim “on the cheap” this summer; some are even FREE.

 - Cinemark’s Summer Movie Clubhouse will allow you to see 10 kid-friendly movies for $5 (or you can pay $1 per show).

-- Every Saturday through July 30, Briarcliff Village is showing free outdoor movies.
+- Every Saturday, June 3-July 22 (except for June 24), Briarcliff Village is showing FREE outdoor movies.

-- On Thursday nights starting June 9, you can watch free Moonlight Movies on Independence Square.
+- On Thursday nights, June 15-August 10, you can watch FREE Moonlight Movies on Independence Square.

-- On select nights throughout the summer, The Theatre in the Park will be showing family-friendly movies on a 40-foot screen on the theatre stage.
+- On select Tuesday nights, June 6-August 1, The Theatre in the Park will be showing family-friendly movies on a 40-foot screen on the theatre stage.
 Admission is $1 per person.

-Summer Reading Program: Kids in grades 1-6 who answer 3 of the 4 questions on the Barnes & Noble Summer Reading Triathlon Journal can get a free book.
+Summer Reading Program: Kids in grades 1-6 who read eight books and submit a Summer Reading Journal can get a FREE book.